kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 3. The above configuration should be declarative and not require adding dependencies to the project.

 4. Use Containerisation

 ### Challenges and bottlenecks to Micro-services

-Direct Client‑to‑Microservice Communication
+Direct Client‑to‑Microservice Communication:

 In theory, a client could make requests to each of the microservices directly.
 Each microservice would have a public endpoint (https://serviceName.api.company.name).
 This URL would map to the microservice’s load balancer, which distributes requests across the available instances.
 To retrieve the product details, the mobile client would make requests to each of the services listed above.

 Unfortunately, there are challenges and limitations with this option.